-How Does a Pitching Machine Work?
+How Does a Baseball Pitching Machine Work?

-In most pitching machine styles, spinning wheels grab the ball and throw it forward toward the batter.
+In most machine styles, spinning wheels grab the ball and throw it toward the batter.
 This makes a portable pitching machine the tool of choice during batting practice, as a machine doesn't get tired the way a real pitcher does.

 (In the image above, the coach holds the ball in the air so the batter can see it before it is pitched.
-The coach will then place the baseball in the chute where it will meet the spinning wheels before it is pitched to the batter)
+The coach will then place the baseball in the chute, where it will meet the spinning wheels before it is pitched to the batter)

 For more backstory and information on pitching machines, check out our article about who invented the pitching machine.

 The most fundamental of pitching machines, is a one wheel pitching machine.
 In a one-wheel pitching machine, the spinning wheel propels the baseball or softball and pitches it toward the batter at home plate.

 Because of its simple design, these pitching machines can only pitch fastballs and cannot throw curve balls.